freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/s-expressions.md

 For this, the reader need not recognize `\` for escaping, but should, in addition, recognize numbers if the language has appropriate data types.

-Note that with the exception of `()"` (`\` if escaping is supported) and whitespace there are no special characters.
+Note that with the exception of `()"` (`\` if escaping is supported) and whitespace, there are no special characters.
 Anything else is allowed without quotes.

 The reader should be able to read the following input